-The ignition relay controls power coming from the battery to the fuel and ignition system.
+The ignition relay controls the power coming from the battery for the fuel and the ignition system.

-The moment you turn on the ignition the relay comes alive.
-The ignition relay is located underneath the hood between the fuse and relay panel.
-It is designed to last the lifetime of the car but their moments when it fails.
-When the ignition relay is damaged you will notice the car stalling while driving.
+The moment you turn on the ignition the relay will come alive.
+The ignition relay is located under the hood between the fuse and the relay panel.
+It is designed to last for the life of the vehicle, but there are moments when it fails.
+If the ignition relay is damaged, you will notice that the car stalls while driving.

-Before we get to how to test a relay, you may need to first diagnose the symptoms of a faulty/damaged ignition relay.
+Before we begin testing a relay, you may first need to diagnose the symptoms of a faulty or damaged ignition relay.

-The internal combustion engine operates through the ignition of a fuel/air mixture.
+The internal combustion engine works by igniting a fuel-air mixture.
 The spark plugs provide the spark necessary for ignition.
-The ignition relay sends power to the fuel system.
-When it is faulty, power is cut off to the fuel system and spark plugs.
-This immediately causes the car to come to a halt.
-If the relay is short-circuiting you may drive again only for the car to stall again.
+The ignition relay sends current to the fuel system.
+In case of a defect, the power supply to the fuel system and the spark plugs is interrupted.
+This brings the vehicle to an immediate standstill.
+If the relay is short-circuited, you may be able to drive again, only for the car to come to a standstill again.

-In the fuse box, you will notice the relay plus other fuses.
-Dirt and contaminants find their way inside the fuse box and destroy the fuses.
-When this happens you may have a damaged relay.
-The ignition relay helps start your car start and when it is destroyed you will notice that the engine is not coming to life whenever you turn on the ignition.
+In the fuse box you can see the relay and other fuses.
+Dirt and impurities find their way inside the fuse box and destroy the fuses.
+If this happens, you may have a damaged relay.
+The ignition relay helps your car start, and if it is damaged, you will find that the engine does not come to life when you turn on the ignition.

-You may also notice that some of the other car accessories are receiving power but not the engine.
-This is because of the ignition relay powers the fuel and ignition system.
+You will also find that some of the other car accessories receive power, but not the engine.
+This is because the ignition relay supplies power to the fuel and ignition system.

 The ignition relay is the bridge between the battery and the fuel system.
-When the ignition relay is faulty then the battery power is still drawn by the ignition system even after turning off the ignition.
-You will notice that even if the battery is new and working fine it is always drained of power especially in the morning.
+If the ignition relay is defective, the battery is still supplied with power from the ignition system even after the ignition is switched off.
+You will notice that even if the battery is new and working properly, it will always be drained of power, especially in the morning.

-The relay uses circuits and there moments it will overheat.
-When the relay is burned it melt other fuses in the box.
-When this happens you will be forced to replace the entire fuse box.
+The relay works with circuits and will overheat at certain moments.
+If the relay burns out, other fuses in the box will melt.
+If this happens, you will be forced to replace the entire fuse box.

-When one wants to test relay they need to first identify where the circuit goes in and out.
-There are standard numbers used to identify the connection pins.
+If you want to test a relay, you must first determine where the circuit goes in and out.
+There are standard numbers that are used to identify the terminal pins.

-The relay box will have a list of the numbers.
-For the control side, you have pins 85 and 86.
-Pin 85 is used to let power in and it flows out through pin 86.
+The relay box will have a list of numbers.
+For the control side, you will have pins 85 and 86.
+Pin 85 is used to take current in, and it flows out through pin 86.
 This complete circuit is what activates the electromagnet.
-Pin 30 is used to regulate controls current flow from the battery and when energized closes the circuit.
+Pin 30 is used to regulate the current flow from the battery and closes the circuit when energized.

-When using a multimeter, ensure that there is a voltage at the 85 pins.
-Then check the 86 pin if no current is flowing note that you could be having a blown fuse.
+When using a multimeter, make sure that there is voltage on pin 85.
+Then check pin 86, if no current is flowing, note that you may have a blown fuse.

 Testing through a multimeter

-Before you can start testing your relay with a multimeter you need to first have a basic understanding of how relays work.
-Inside the relay is an electromagnet that opens and closes depending on the current passing through.
-The relay will help prolong the life of switches by preventing the flow of high amperage electricity.
+Before you can start testing your relay with a multimeter, you must first have a basic understanding of how relays work.
+Inside the relay, there is an electromagnet which opens and closes depending on the current flowing through it.
+The relay helps to extend the life of switches by preventing the flow of high current.

-The terms open and closed circuits are used in the relay to signify whether there is a current flow or not.
-When contact points are open then the circuit is open and when they connect the circuit is closed and current flows.
+The terms open and closed circuit are used in the relay to indicate whether a current flow is present or not.
+When contact points are open, the circuit is open, and when they are connected, the circuit is closed and current flows.

 Disconnect power sources

-Before you can start any work on the relay you will first need to disconnect all power sources.
-Most of the relays come with a data sheet that displays pin configurations.
-You will also get information concerning the voltage ratings; this helps you eliminate errors when fixing the relay.
-For the car relay, this information is displayed on the PDC.
+Before you can start working on the relay, you must first switch off all power sources.
+Most relays are supplied with a datasheet that shows the pin configurations.
+You will also be given information about the voltage values; this will help you to avoid errors when repairing the relay.
+For the automotive relay, this information is displayed on the PDC.

-If there has been overheating you will notice the melting of the black plastic casing housing the connectors.
-Some relays will have an LED light that indicates when it is ON/OFF.
+If overheating has occurred, you will notice the melting of the black plastic housing that houses the connectors.
+Some relays have an LED light that indicates when they are ON/OFF.

-A digital multimeter is used to check the resistance of each pole on the relay and its NC/NO pole contacts.
-You should read an infinite resistance with the corresponding pole for the NO contacts while the NC should read 0 ohms.
+A digital multimeter is used to check the resistance of each pole of the relay and its normally closed or normally open contacts.
+You should read an infinite resistance with the appropriate pole for the normally open contacts, while the normally closed contact should read 0 ohms.

-When you are checking for solid state relays use the multimeter for performing a diode test.
+When testing solid state relays, use the multimeter to perform a diode test.
 The multimeter works by applying a small voltage to the semiconductors in the relay.
-It will check the NPN transistor, if it is faulty it will read 0 but if the silicon transistor is working it will read 0.7 and 0.5 for a germanium transistor.
+It tests the NPN transistor; if it is faulty, it shows 0, but if the silicon transistor is working, it shows 0.7 and 0.5 for a germanium transistor.

-There are two kinds of tests you can perform on an ignition relay – electrical resistance and voltage drop.
-When testing for voltage drop, set the multimeter at 20V DC.
-The multimeter black probe should be connected to the ignition switch circuit while the red probe is connected with the red battery wire.
+There are two types of tests you can perform on an ignition relay – electrical resistance and voltage drop.
+When testing for voltage drop, set the multimeter to 20V DC.
+The black multimeter probe of the multimeter should be connected to the circuit of the ignition switch, while the red probe should connect to the red battery cable.

-You need someone to help you switch the ignition.
-A bad relay is one that displays a voltage of more than 0.2 V. The resistance should be less than 5 ohms.
+You need someone to help you switch on the ignition.
+A bad relay is a relay that indicates a voltage of more than 0.2 V. The resistance should be less than 5 ohms.

 Cleaning your relay

-When dirt and particles get into the fuse box you will start experiencing power surges which eventually destroy the relay.
-It is vital that you occasionally clean your relay.
-This can be done with a vacuum blower and damp cloth.
-The relays are most often housed inside the fuse box.
+If dirt and particles get into the fuse box, current surges occur which eventually destroy the relay.
+It is important that you clean your relay occasionally.
+This can be done with a vacuum cleaner and a damp cloth.
+The relays are usually located in the fuse box.
 Use a blower to remove dirt particles inside the fuse box.

-Do not use water to clean a relay as it does not work well with electrical components.
+Do not use water to clean a relay because it does not work well with electrical components.
 Ethanol is an alternative.
-Remove a relay and dip clothe in the ethanol.
-Use it to scrap any grim on the relay.
+Remove a relay and immerse the clothing in the ethanol.
+Use it to remove dirt particles on the relay.

-One important relay in your car is the ignition relay.
-This controls the fuel and ignition system.
-The relay can get destroyed with time and this will cause your car to stall while in operation.
-When this happens you will need to identify the ignition relay beneath the car and test the relay.
+An important relay in your car is the ignition relay.
+It controls the fuel and ignition system.
+The relay can be destroyed over time, which can cause your car to stall during operation.
+If this happens, you must identify the ignition relay under the car and test the relay.
 A multimeter is used to test the relay for voltage.